-- 128. The Town and Country Planning Act 1990 gives TRDC the powers to prosecute tree owners or persons who undertake unauthorised works to protected trees or cause damage to them.
-These may be trees protected by a TPO, or trees in a Conservation Area which TRDC judges would have warranted protection by a TPO. - 129.TRDC will investigate any reports received of unauthorised tree work carried out.
-Figure 1 outlines TRDC's process for investigating alleged breaches.
+- 128. The Town and Country Planning Act 1990 gives the Council the powers to prosecute tree owners or persons who undertake unauthorised works to protected trees or cause damage to them.
+These may be trees protected by a TPO, or trees in a Conservation Area which the Council judges would have warranted protection by a TPO. - 129.
+The Council will investigate any reports received of unauthorised tree work carried out.
+Figure 1 outlines the Council's process for investigating alleged breaches.
 In the Magistrates' Court, the maximum penalty is a fine of up to £20,000 per tree for destruction and £2,500 per tree for damage.
 In the Crown Court, the amount of the fine is unlimited.